Understand What’s Going On

 Not everyone with ADHD needs medication, but research shows it helps many people (Faraone et al., 2021).

-For many people, including myself and many of my clients, it has made a remarkable difference in daily living.
+For many people, it makes a meaningful difference in daily life.

 It’s something we can talk through together when the time comes.